ATECoder/dn.vi.ivi/docs/TTM Framework Guide.md

 - [TTM Driver API Upgrade Guide]: Describes how to upgrade software using the legacy ISR TTM driver.
 - [TTM Instrument Guide]: Describes how to use the TTM Instrument manually or from application programs.
 - [TTM Console Guide]: Describes how to take measurement using the TTM Console application.
+- [VISA Compatibility Tester Guide]: how to use the Visa Compatibility Tester to determine if [IVI VISA] is installed on the computer and is compatible with the TTM .NET libraries and applications.

 <a name="Requirements_and_Resources"></a>
 ## Requirements and Resources